-Staff are trained to adapt their teaching to cater for a range of SEND: specific learning difficulties, autistic spectrum disorder, speech, language and communication needs and social, emotional and behavioural difficulties.
+Staff are trained to adapt their teaching to cater for a range of SEND: specific learning difficulties; autistic spectrum disorder; speech, language and communication needs; and social, emotional and behavioural difficulties.
 We use a variety of teaching methods, depending on the pupil’s favoured learning style.

 How does school assess pupil progress towards outcomes?

 School analyses and compares progress data for all pupils using either in-school tracking systems or PIVATS.
 PIVATS is an assessment tool which is used in schools to assess pupils who are working below their age expectations within the National Curriculum.
-Progress data for all pupils with SEND is analysed and compared against non-SEND pupils and national standards through schools tracking systems.
+Progress data for all pupils with SEND is analysed and compared against Non-SEND pupils and national standards through schools tracking systems.

 Regular person-centred meetings for pupils with SEND take place where outcomes are discussed with pupils, parents and teachers.
 Annual reviews are held for pupils with an Educational Health Care Plan (EHCP).
-Parents and guardians also have the opportunity to discuss progress during Parents’ Evenings.

 What equipment or resources does school use to give extra support?